Rush Limbaugh, the Limbaugh Institute for Advanced Conservative Studies.

 And those people want the government to take care of you, meaning deal with you.

-They want the government making decisions for everybody because that's how they think there's going to be fairness and equality and and other related things.
+They want the government making decisions for everybody because that's how they think there's going to be fairness and equality and other related things.

-It's a uh they live their lives destined to get control of government so that they can make everybody do what they want them to do.
+They live their lives destined to get control of government so that they can make everybody do what they want them to do.

 You and I don't think that way.